Tariqk26/Cyclr-Code-Test/README.md

 The process of this code test was to take in some JSON and convert it to Javascript and then, manipulate the data to so that the required fields were shown.
-Oraganised by the Key and Value pairs.
-I started off googling for JSON methods and was reminded of `JSON.parse`
+Organised by the Key and Value pairs.
+I started off googling for JSON methods and was reminded of `JSON.parse`=.

-Specifically to go From This:
+The request was specifically to go From This:

 ```
 {